tlenex/node-busmq/README.md

 * High availability through redis master-slave setup and stateless node processes
 * Tolerance to dynamic addition of redis instances during scale out
 * Choice of connection driver - [node_redis](https://github.com/NodeRedis/node_redis) or [ioredis](https://github.com/luin/ioredis) (thanks to [bgrieder](https://github.com/bgrieder))
+* Out-of-the-box support for Redis Sentinels and Clusters when using ioredis driver (thanks to [bgrieder](https://github.com/bgrieder))
 * Connect to the bus from a browser
 * Fast